 Any advice on the elevator pitch video?

-Most importantly, we want to hear you explain your project in a dynamic way.
+Most importantly, we want to hear you explain your project in your voice.
 It doesn't have to be polished or perfect.
 If you have access to a phone with a camera you can make a video, there is no need for fancy editing.
 If you want to include photos or video clips of your work or community you are welcome to but it is not necessary.
 We suggest you begin your video by stating your name, your affiliation and give us the clearest and most easy to understand description of what you are proposing and how you will use the funding.

 Can you share some examples of pitch videos?

-Sure - here are examples of videos from RISE, The Birthing Place and Sure We Can
+Sure - here are examples of videos from RISE, The Birthing Place and Sure We Can.

 All videos should be between 2-4 minutes.
 If you are uploading a file, it cannot exceed 1GB.
 If you prefer, you can post your video on YouTube, Vimeo or somewhere else and share a link.
-If you are having problems with either of those options please get in touch with us at [email protected]
+If you are having problems with either of those options please get in touch with us at connect@nycconnect.org

-What will be the process after I submit my expression of interest?
+What will be the process after I submit my Expression of Interest?

 What is the timeline for grant giving?